 See the Nov 11, 1939 post to the right in “recent posts”.
-A sample of excellent material are the audio audio files below from the CBC Circa 1967 and the fiftieth Anniversary of Vimy Ridge and some of his brief notes.
+A sample of excellent material are the audio audio files below from the CBC circa 1967 and the fiftieth Anniversary of Vimy Ridge and some of his brief notes.

 See Operations 1916 and 1917 at the menu at the top.

 There are numerous references for Alec Jack on the Internet.
 These include a thumbnail sketch on his service record.
 He won the Military Cross.
 He was recruited in Hedley BC by Major Travers Lucas who is also featured on the 54th Battalion Website here.
 Alec Jack is mentioned in Tim Cook’s book “No Place to Run” on the results of a failed attack on the Germans on March 1, 1917.
 His grandson wrote of Alec Jack here.

 The link below is a zip file – download and open on your computer